banwarp/benton_epi/covid19/scripts/schoolScripts/01parameterValues.md

   - Proportionate reduction in baseline R0 during nights = 0.05 (Not 0 because there could be some mixing during the night)
   - Proportionate reduction in baseline R0 during classroom/grade/school quarantines = 0.1 (Assumes lower than normal afternoon/weekend because people are being more cautious).
     - Source: Just an educated guess.
-  - Proportionate reduction in baseline R0 for high-compliance with face coverings and physical distancing in schools = ?
+  - Proportionate reduction in baseline R0 for high-compliance with face coverings and physical distancing in schools = 0.2
+    - Source: 3.1%/17.4% ~= 0.2; Chu, Derek K., Elie A. Akl, Stephanie Duda, Karla Solo, Sally Yaacoub, Holger J. Schünemann, Derek K. Chu, et al. 2020.
+“Physical Distancing, Face Masks, and Eye Protection to Prevent Person-to-Person Transmission of SARS-CoV-2 and COVID-19: A Systematic Review and Meta-Analysis.”
+The Lancet 395 (10242): 1973–87. https://doi.org/10.1016/S0140-6736(20)31142-9.
-  - Proportionate reduction in baseline R0 for adequate ventilation in schools/classrooms = ?
+  - Proportionate reduction in baseline R0 for adequate ventilation in schools/classrooms = 0.33
+    - Source = 13.5/37 ~= .33; Table E.1 from https://apps.who.int/iris/bitstream/handle/10665/44167/9789241547857_eng.pdf?sequence=1